Denied Workers Compensation Claims

 The Workers Compensation system was set up to get injured workers the benefits quickly when they need it the most.
 But when insurance companies are involved, these benefits don’t come as quickly as they’re supposed to.
 This is especially troublesome when most people in society don’t have a financial cushion to fall back on.
 Missing a couple paychecks could mean the difference before a decision about whether to pay rent or buy groceries.

 Insurance companies know that you’re in a vulnerable position, so they use this leverage, coming up with any excuse they can to deny your claim.
 If no one saw your injury, they’ll say you’re making it up.
 If you had an injury, but were able to work through it, they’ll say that any injury making it worse was all a pre-existing condition.
-In every situation, the insurance company is looking for a way to deny your case.What is the Process to File a Claim?
+In every situation, the insurance company and its attorney are looking for a way to deny your case.What is the Process to File a Claim?

 Filing a case at the Department of Industrial Accidents is a multi-step process.
 Getting a judge to order that the insurance company has to pay you benefits can take time.
 Having an experienced lawyer can help speed the process along.
 At the same time, an experienced attorney that can explain in detail why you deserve benefits can convince the insurance company to award benefits voluntarily.